Sudice (Opava District): Geography

-Sudice is located in the northern tip of the historic Hlučín Region within the Upper Silesia, on the border with Poland.
-The municipality lies in the Opava Hilly Land within the Silesian Lowlands.
+Sudice is located about 15 km northeast of Opava and 25 km northwest of Ostrava, on the border with Poland.
+It lies in a flat agricultural landscape in the Opava Hilly Land.
+The highest point is at 261 m above sea level.

 History

-The first written mention of Sudice is from 1327, when it was part of the Duchy of Troppau and Nicholas II, Duke of Opava sold Sudice to the Dominican monastery seated in nearby Racibórz.
+The first written mention of Sudice is from 1327, when it was part of the Duchy of Troppau and Duke Nicholas II sold Sudice to the Dominican monastery seated in nearby Racibórz.
 In the 14th century, a fortress was built.

 In the first half of the 16th century, Sudice was promoted to a market town and divided into two parts.
 In 1557 Sudice was bought by the Oderský of Lidéřov family and reunited the two parts.
 The fortress was replaced by a Baroque castle in the second half of the 17th century.
 However, the Henneberk family, who were the next owners of Sudice, had the castle demolished in 1786.

 From 1938 to 1945, the municipality was annexed by Nazi Germany.
-After the World War II, the German population was expelled.
+After World War II, the German population was expelled.

+Demographics

 Transport

-There is the road border crossing Sudice / Pietraszyn.
+The I/46 road from the Czech-Polish border to Opava and Olomouc passes through the municipality.
+There are two road border crossings with Poland: Sudice / Pietraszyn and Sudice / Ściborzyce Wielkie.

 Sights

-The landmark of Sudice is the pseudo-Gothic Church of Saint John the Baptist from the early 20th century.
+The main landmark of Sudice is the pseudo-Gothic Church of Saint John the Baptist from the early 20th century.
 The entire church complex is a cultural monument.